molily/molily.de/_posts/2020-11-21-testing-angular.md

 The `cy.get` command already has an assertion built-in: It expects to find at least one element.
 Otherwise, the test fails.

-Next, we need to check the element’s text content to verify that the start count is 5.
+Next, we check the element’s text content to verify the start count.
 Again, we use the `should` method to create an assertion.

 ```typescript
 cy.get('[data-testid="count"]').should('have.text', '5');